aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Council of Ministers selected by the president

-elections: president and vice president elected on the same ticket by popular vote for five-year terms; election last held 21 March 2004 (next to be held NA March 2009)
+elections: president and vice president elected on the same ticket by popular vote for a single five-year term; election last held 21 March 2004 (next to be held in March 2009)

 Legislative branch: